Cheap Hotels in Dunster

 The Dunster Museum & Doll Collection

-For comforSEOSITE_LEVEL_DESCRIPTION, immaculate accommodation, you might want to book a stay at the Yarn Market Hotel or The Luttrell Arms, two historic, very hospiSEOSITE_LEVEL_DESCRIPTION Dunster hotels.
+For comfortable, immaculate accommodation, you might want to book a stay at the Yarn Market Hotel or The Luttrell Arms, two historic, very hospitable Dunster hotels.
 For great value for money, consider the stylish Exmoor House, or book a room at the friendly and affordable Spears Cross or the Millstream Cottage.

 Eating out in the village